 If embalming must be done, the embalmer should be certified and trained in the use of PPE consistent with contact and airborne precautions.
-This includes a P2/N95 mask which has been fit-checked, gown, gloves and eye protection.
+This includes a P2/N95 respirator (mask) which has been fit-checked, gown, gloves and eye protection.

 Family or relative viewings of the deceased should be allowed to take place in a funeral director’s mortuary facility after the body has been prepared.

-Standard infection control precautions should be observed.
+Standard infection prevention and control precautions should be observed.
 Family members should not kiss or touch the deceased to minimise the risk of transmission.

 If a family member does touch the body, they should wash their hands with soap and water immediately afterwards or use an alcohol-based hand rub.

-Funeral directors must comply with the relevant NSW regulations with regards to disposal of bodies.
-Infection control precautions should be used during body handling and the cremation of deceased bodies confirmed or suspected to have COVID-19.
+Funeral directors must comply with the relevant NSW Public Health Regulations with regards to disposal of bodies.
+Infection prevention and control precautions should be used during body handling and the cremation of deceased bodies confirmed or suspected to have COVID-19.